hexatomic/hexatomic/docs/dev/src/maintenance/unreviewed-code-triage.md

 Open the list of all pull requests (PRs) in GitHub, filter them by the `unreviewed` label, and sort them to show the oldest ones first.
 If there are no pull requests with such a label, the triage is finished and you can proceed to the "Documenting the results" section.

-Next, open the file `UNREVIEWED_CODE_TRIAGE.md` and check which commit of the master branch was last triaged.
+Next, open the file `UNREVIEWED_CODE_TRIAGE.md` and check which commit of the `main` branch was last triaged.
 Create a new branch from this commit.

 > **This branch must never be merged into another branch.**